-Best Places to Stay Near Diving & Snorkeling
+Best Places to Stay for Diving and Snorkeling

 If you’re looking for endless hours of diving and snorkeling, the best neighborhoods are those on the West Bay or jutting out into the North Sound.

 Rum Point and Cayman Kai are adjacent neighborhoods overlooking the North Sound, about an hour’s drive northeast of Georgetown.
-The area is a setting-off point for boating and water sports with beautiful beaches, shallow water shorelines, and the dazzling Kaibo Yacht Club.
+The area is a setting-off point for boating and water sports.
+You’ll also find beautiful beaches, shallow water shorelines, and the dazzling Kaibo Yacht Club.
 It’s also home to Grand Cayman’s main snorkeling attractions, Sting Ray City, and the nearby Starfish Point.

 Rum Point is known for its luxury villas and condos, including vacation rentals.
-Beyond the sea attractions and awe-inspiring housing, you’ll find a few restaurants, gift shops, and the legendary Wreck Bar.
+Beyond the sea attractions and beautiful housing, you’ll find a few restaurants, gift shops and the legendary Wreck Bar.
 Beyond that, it’s fairly quiet due to its remote location.

-Cayman Kai is less touristic and is more of a local’s hideaway, a weekender’s paradise for Georgetowners.
-It has generally the same vibe as Rum Point highlighted by breathtaking villas, condos, and vacation rentals but with even less foot traffic and amenities.
+Cayman Kai is less touristy and more of a local’s hideaway, a weekender’s paradise for Georgetown locals.
+With breathtaking villas, condos, and vacation rentals as its main attractions, it shares a lot of Rum Point’s vibe but has even fewer amenities and foot traffic.
 It’s best to come here prepared and intent on enjoying your own kitchen views.

 Best Neighborhoods for Smalltown Caribbean Vibes

 Are you the type who seeks a local vibe over a tourist hotspot?
-If yes, it’s best to base yourself in the Eastern Districts where vacation rentals rule the roost.
+If so, it’s best to base yourself in the Eastern Districts, where vacation rentals rule the roost.

-Savannah is a residential inland, community loved by families for its affordability, slower pace of life, and island suburbia atmosphere.
-There’s also a distinct historic vibe credited to the Pedro St. James Castle and the old-growth Poinciana trees which burst into scarlet blooms between May and August.
-Plus, the Countryside Shopping Village offers all the necessities of small-town life from markets to pharmacies, gyms, and clinics to cafes and restaurants.
-It’s centrally located about 5 miles from both Georgetown and Bodden Town, and just a 5-minute drive to Spott’s Bay, Sunset Bay, and Beach Bay.
+As well as this, the Countryside Shopping Village offers all the necessities of small-town life, from markets, cafes and restaurants, to pharmacies and clinics.
+It’s centrally located, about 5 miles from both Georgetown and Bodden Town, and just a 5-minute drive to Spott’s Bay, Sunset Bay, and Beach Bay.

 Northside is sandwiched between Boden Town and Rum Point.
-It’s the perfect blend of the old town appeal and touristic activities.
-You’ll enjoy like the Mastic Trail to the Crystal Caves, the ever-popular bioluminescence tours, and plenty of Caribbean-style restaurants.
-The community is a mix of retirees and expats, and includes a great selection of vacation villas, known for their splendid views.
+It’s the perfect blend of old-town appeal mixed with fun touristic activities.
+You’ll enjoy activities like the Mastic Trail to the Crystal Caves, the ever-popular bioluminescence tours, and plenty of Caribbean-style restaurants.
+The community is a mix of retirees and expats and includes a great selection of vacation villas, known for their splendid views.

-Best Places to Get Away From the Grand Cayman Crowds
+Best Places to Escape the Grand Cayman Crowds

-If you’ve got your heart set on deserted beaches and serenity, Grand Cayman can cater to that, too.
-Set your compass for Bodden Town or the East End where island isolation awaits.
+If you’ve got your heart set on deserted beaches and serenity, Grand Cayman can cater to that too.
+Set your compass toward Bodden Town or the East End, where island isolation awaits.

-Bodden Town has a wonderful array of restaurants thanks to a mix of local and expat dwellers, but shopping and markets are limited.
-You’ll want to be well-equipped before you arrive as the trip back to Georgetown can take upwards of 2 hours.
+The mix of locals and expats who live in Bodden Town makes for a great range of restaurants, but there aren’t many shops or markets.
+You’ll want to be well-equipped before you arrive, as the trip back to Georgetown can take upwards of 2 hours.
 And you’ll probably want to stay for a while, making it an epic spot to snag a vacation rental for a week or more.

-Staying on the East End means getting as far off on the island as the wind will carry you.
-And it is indeed, on the farther east end of Grand Cayman.
-It’s truly a collision of two worlds, first-class hospitality, and raw, underdeveloped Caribbean coastlines.
+Staying on the East End means getting as far off the island as the wind will carry you.
+And it’s indeed on the farthest east end of Grand Cayman.
+It’s truly a collision of two worlds: first-class hospitality and raw, underdeveloped Caribbean coastlines.
 Some folks find it worth the effort to come this far east just for the restaurants and the resorts.
 Others choose it for the unspoiled beaches, isolated diving spots, divine sunsets, and nature reserves like the Salina Reserve.
 The East End is certainly worthy of holding up in a vacation villa for a week or more.